sandiegojs/vanilla-browser-docs/docs/index.md

 ## Serialize the form data

-Before we can begin to asseble the pieces for talking to our server, we will need to make sure that we can capture the data from our form in a format that our API endpoint can digest.
+Before we can begin to assemble the pieces for talking to our server, we will need to make sure that we can capture the data from our form in a format that our API endpoint can digest.
 The API for this workshop is built with [`rails-api`][rails-api] which will be expecting a JSON API object on the request.

 We need to take the form data and convert it to an object that looks like this